-The LandScan Global dataset (Oak Ridge National Laboratory, 2017) for population density was obtained for the years 2005, 2010 and 2015 at high spatial resolution (~ 1km).
+The LandScan Global dataset (Oak Ridge National Laboratory, 2017) for population density was obtained for the years 2005, 2010 and 2015 at high spatial resolution ( $\sim$ 1 km).
 A country mask was combined with this dataset to allocate each grid cell to a specific country.
 For cells that include a border between countries the relative area of each country was used to split up population for the two (or more) countries.

 Based on the population of each grid cell, an additional qualification was made whether the cell was allocated as urban or rural.
 The definition of urban and rural areas however differs significantly between different regions of the world and between countries.
-To ensure consistency across the domain, a fixed value of 250 inhabitants per km2 was chosen.
-Above this value the cell classifies as urban, below it classifies as rural.
-This results in around 75% of the people living in urban areas, which corresponds well to the urban population percentage for the EU as published elsewhere (World Bank, 2018).
+To ensure consistency across the domain, a fixed value of 250 inhabitants per square kilometre was chosen.
+Above this value the cell classifies as urban; below it classifies as rural.
+This results in around 75 % of the people living in urban areas, which corresponds well to the urban population percentage for the EU as published elsewhere (World Bank, 2018).

-As a final step the data was converted to a resolution of 0.1° x 0.05° for the entire domain, separately for urban, rural and total population.
+As a final step the data were converted to a resolution of $0.05^{\circ} \times 0.1^{\circ}$ for the entire domain, separately for urban, rural and total population.

-390 2.3.5 Land cover
+2.3.5 Land cover

 The CORINE Land Cover dataset (Copernicus Land Monitoring Service, 2016) was obtained from Copernicus Land Monitoring.
-This dataset has a resolution of approximately 100 metres and for each grid cell the main use type is given.
-These high resolution grid cells were aggregated to $0.1^{\circ} \times 0.05^{\circ}$, and for each of these larger grid cells the fraction of different main use types was calculated by adding up the amount of grid cells with this main use type and normalising the totals per $0.1^{\circ} \times 0.05^{\circ}$ grid cell.
+This dataset has a resolution of approximately 100 m and for each grid cell the main use type is given.
+These high-resolution grid cells were aggregated to $0.05^{\circ} \times 0.1^{\circ}$ , and for each of these larger grid cells the fraction of different main use types was calculated by adding up the number of grid cells with this main use type and normalising the totals per $0.05^{\circ} \times 0.1^{\circ}$ grid cell.

 The dataset identifies around 45 different use classes.
-For this work, 3 different proxies were extracted from this dataset:
+For this work, three different proxies were extracted from this dataset:

-- Industrial area (taken as the sum of "Industrial or commercial units", "Port areas" and "Construction sites")

-- Arable land (taken as the sum of "Non-irrigated arable land", "Permanently irrigated land", "Complex cultivation patterns" and "Land principally occupied by agriculture, with significant areas of natural vegetation") - Rice fields
+- industrial area (taken as the sum of "industrial or commercial units", "port areas" and "construction sites") - arable land (taken as the sum of "non-irrigated arable land", "permanently irrigated land", "complex cultivation patterns" and "land principally occupied by agriculture, with significant areas of natural vegetation")